 ‘Just exceptional’ – The best quotes about Liverpool hope Rhian Brewster

-Speaking about Brewster’s time out injured, Klopp gave the impression he will consider the forward for selection sooner rather than later.
+Speaking about Brewster’s time out injured, Klopp gave the impression he will give the forward plenty of first-team opportunities in the next few years.

 “He grew as a person in that time (out injured) and physically as well,” Klopp told Liverpool’s official website.

 “He is a different stature when you look at him.
 Now he is a proper man.
 When he got injured, he was a boy.
 All will be good.

 “With a little bit of luck – which you always need – we will have a lot of fun with him.”

 Brewster became firm friends with fellow long-term injury victim Oxlade-Chamberlain during his rehab, and it has been a relationship of mutual support.

 In fact, rather than the younger man relying on the first-teamer for guidance, Oxlade-Chamberlain admitted it has often been the other way around.